cwjohan/node-redis-queue-demos/README.md

 ##Running Coffee

-If you make any changes to the source code, you will want to convert the .coffee files into .js files.
+If you make any changes to the .coffee source code, you will want to convert the .coffee files into .js files.
 To do so, run:
 ```
 npm run-script coffee